WeilonYing/Lucy/README.md

-# UE4-Gameplay-Prototype
+# Lucy
-Testing grounds for gameplay mechanics implemented in Unreal Engine 4.16
+*Current Engine Version*: Unreal Engine 4.16

+Repository for the Lucy Game Project

 ## Procedure for editing
 *This is for those on the dev team*